 The electricity power connections are also available at Keylong, which can be utilized to charge mobile or camera batteries.

-Medical facilities are also available at the local hospital and there is also one SBI ATM in Keylong town.
-So, if you have by chance missed the ATM at Manali to fetch the cash then do not miss the ATM at Keylong.
-However, at first place, I will say that DO NOT miss to carry cash from Manali ATM.
+Medical facilities are also available at the local hospital, and there is also one SBI ATM in Keylong town.
+So, if you have, by chance, missed the ATM at Manali to fetch the cash, then do not miss the ATM at Keylong.
+However, in the first place, I will say that DO NOT miss to carry cash from Manali ATM.
 Still, if you have missed it then try your luck at the Keylong ATM which is the only ATM available on Manali Leh Highway.

 Jispa | Altitude: 3320 Mtrs

-There is a Hotel Ibex with a very good restaurant serving delicious food.
-There are a couple of other guest houses and some camping tents including the Swiss tents which are available as stay options at Jispa.
+There is a Hotel Ibex with a perfect restaurant serving delicious food.
+There are a couple of other guesthouses and some camping tents, including the Swiss tents, which are available as stay options at Jispa.
 You can get the food as well as beverages here in Jispa.